 |

-In most places the chorus sang a capella.
+most places the chorus sang a cappella.
 But in Cincinnati the program

 contained also a composition written for baritone solo, chorus and